-Two things happened the week after my baptism that I certainly did not expected.
-When I went to school on Monday morning, my three best friends meet me in the hallway.
+Two things happened the week after my baptism that I certainly did not expect.
+When I went to school on Monday morning, my three best friends met me in the hallway.
 “Were you baptized this weekend?” one of them asked while the other two glared.

 “Yes,” I answered, “I was.”
 “Well, then we are not your friends anymore,” and with that they walked away.
 I spent the morning recess crying in the bathroom.
 It was my first experience standing up for what I believed.
 I had made the first of many choices to follow Paul’s example when he said in Romans 1:16, “I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes.”
 And to this day, I am not ashamed.
 Why?
 Because Jesus loved me enough to die for me and isn’t ashamed to call me “daughter.”

 I also sinned that week.
 Out of love for Jesus and my newfound faith, I tried so hard to live a sinless life that first week.
 I was born again, so I shouldn’t sin, right?
 Wrong.
 I wasn’t prepared for the temptations that came or to my yielding to them.
 It was time to pack the family in the car and head for church, but I couldn’t find one of my shoes.
 Everyone was waiting for me in the car as I threw things out of my closet.
 I even asked God to help me find my shoe, but I didn’t find it.
 And then it happened.
 I got angry and said a mild curse word that I’d thought was OK to say before I was baptized.
 I was stunned.
 I was greatly disappointed in myself and felt that God was, too.
 But as I read my Bible and got to know Jesus better, I came to realize that baptism didn’t make me perfect.
 I still needed the blood of Jesus to cover my sins.